 - Agency refuses to place the worker in a job.

 - Hirer refuses to hire the agency worker.

 - Hirer terminates the job because the agency worker is pregnant.

-- Agency refuses to keep the pregnant worker on their books.
+- Agency refuses to keep the pregnant worker on its books.

-- Agency only offers the pregnant worker short jobs, saving the longer opportunities for other agency workers.
+- Agency only offers pregnant workers short jobs, saving longer opportunities for other agency workers.

 - Hirer refuses to let the worker come back because the worker took leave for their maternity.

 Health Risks To Agency Workers

 A hirer should make reasonable adjustments so that a pregnant worker or new mother worker can do their job successfully.
 If this is not possible, the agency must find alternative work for the worker, or pay the worker at the same rate for what would've been the length of the contract.

 Once an agency worker has 12 weeks in one job, they can get paid time off to attend antenatal care if it's not possible for the worker to arrange the antenatal care outside of their working hours.
 They will also be eligible for the payment if their travel time is during their working hours.
 Antenatal care includes antenatal classes, appointments, and—if a doctor or midwife recommends them—parenting classes.

 Maternity Leave For Agency Workers